rmartinho/flamingdangerzone/_posts/2012-05-30-type-traits-galore.markdown

 need compiler magic and thus cannot be reproduced within the language.
 These type traits are very useful, but, at least for me, they still don't cover a lot of common uses.
 This article will cover some of these useful traits that are not found in the standard library.
+Many of them are purely conveniences to make template meta-programming constructs easier to build and/or read.

 ### Identity metafunction